Gavin Clayton – Executive Director

 Jessa Leff – Arts on Prescription Project Manager

 Jessa has been working as Arts on Prescription Project Manager since April 2015, having volunteered as artist/assistant in the workshops.
-Jessa studied Fine Art at Norwich University of the Arts and keeps doing courses to encourage herself to do more creative work, alongside working in the Arts and Minds office.
+Jessa studied Fine Art at Norwich University of the Arts and keeps doing courses, alongside working in the Arts and Minds office.

 Caroline Wendling – Lead Artist for Arts on Prescription